cooperwalbrun/terraform-manager/README.md

 # Set working directories to empty and write a report to STDOUT
 terraform-manager -o example123 --clear-working-dir

+# Delete variables with keys "some-key" and "other-key"
+terraform-manager -o example123 --delete-vars some-key other-key
 ```

-The variable configuration operation is a bit different than the ones above; the input to it is a
+The variable configuration operation is a bit different from the ones above; the input to it is a
 JSON file containing the variables you wish to define.
 The contents of this file should consist only
 of a JSON array containing one or more JSON objects.
 To generate an example `template.json` file,
 you may issue the following: